Skimp and Splurge

 And, it turns out that when you don’t have any pets to chew up your cushions, your Ikea furniture can actually last a long time!

 SPLURGE: a good bed.
 The thing with mattresses is, the better quality mattress you buy, the longer it’ll last, the more comfortable it’ll be, and the better you’ll sleep.
 And hopefully you’ll learn sometime in your adult life that sleeping is never something you should skimp on if you can help it.

 Yes, yes, yes to this!
 I bought my bed and frame on sale for $1k from Macy’s, and it was worth it.
 I love having a comfortable bed.
 Granted, now I know that I could’ve done a little more research to find a mattress that would’ve suited my sleeping needs more, but this one will do the trick, at least for the next 8 years or so.

 There you go!
 I hope that taking another look at my opinions on these topics proves useful for you, and gives you a place to start from if you’re looking at creating or re-evaluating your budget.
 Let me know what your opinions on these topics are!
-Shoot me an email from the paper letter icon-link on the Home page!
+Shoot me a message from the Home page or add a comment below!